Position: Fifth Grade Math/STEM Teacher

 "LifeChanger is a phrase that cannot even express my thoughts adequately when I think about my wife," said Mr. Smeyers.
 "She has been a fifth grade math/STEM teacher in the Secaucus School District since 1993.
 This school year, she was named a 2019 NJ State Teacher of the Year Finalist and Hudson County Teacher of the Year, and she deserves every possible award one can receive."

 Mrs. Smeyers works endlessly and tirelessly for STEM advocacy.
-She is a member of the New Jersey STEM Pathways Network, has a leadership role in NJ STEM month, and devotes time to the New Jersey County Teachers of the Year projects, with many future projects on the horizon.
+She is the state chair for the New Jersey STEM Pathways Network, has a leadership role in NJ STEM month, and devotes time to the New Jersey County Teachers of the Year projects, with many future projects on the horizon.
 She became a Certified Google Trainer, trains teachers and professors on weekends, and provides formal professional development locally and statewide, such as NJASA’s TechSpo, the NJEA convention, district-wide Google training, and more.

 Mrs. Smeyers earned her Master's in Educational Technology from Boise State University.
 She mentors new teachers and facilitates elementary STEM lessons within her building while assisting administration with STEM purchases, presentation proposals, and grants.
 She worked in her town's after-school program to help children develop a love of technology.
 Mrs. Smeyers also worked for Boise State University on a National Science Foundation-funded project to help professors develop STEM curriculum for after school programs and local Idaho districts.
 She even advocates for technology for a classroom in Ghana whom she and her children Skype with during class.
 Mrs. Smeyers always uses social media and blogs to help international teachers and students with ideas, projects, tutorials, and lessons.